JeremieLitzler/js-certification-preparation/level-2-challenges/challenge-3/README.md

    - Log it's text to the console.

 > 💡 HINT: The next sibling is NOT an element (it's a comment)

-## What to Expect

-You should have a secret message logged to the console when reading all the logs together.
-Checkout CHECKLIST.md to see the final message.